agilord/aws_client/generated/aws_securityhub_api/README.md

 practices.

-In addition to generating control findings, Security Hub also receives findings from other Amazon Web Services, such as Amazon GuardDuty and Amazon Inspector, and supported third-party products.
+In addition to generating control findings, Security Hub also receives findings from other Amazon Web Servicesservices, such as Amazon GuardDuty and Amazon Inspector, and supported third-party products.
 This gives you a single pane of glass into a variety of security-related issues.
-You can also send Security Hub findings to other Amazon Web Services and supported third-party products.
+You can also send Security Hub findings to other Amazon Web Servicesservices and supported third-party products.

 Security Hub offers automation features that help you triage and remediate security issues.
 For example, you can use automation rules to automatically